 Step One – Think About The Person You Are Targeting

 Often times large marketers will have lots of information about the people who buy their products.
 Small marketers may not have the same valuable insights into products to drive your marketing decisions.
 But there are ways to infer knowledge about who your target audiences and so here’s how we do that.
 Think about your audience and the places they go.
 Think about the people they meet and the things they’re interested in.

 For example for business to business advertisers I often ask my clients about the types of places your audience will go for work.
+This helps me understand what Facebook ad targeting options I have in the platform.
 Do they go to conferences, meet up at professional events, or patronize specific types of establishments?
 Do they read specific types of media like industry trade publications or websites that cater to their business?
 Is there a set of jargon that is particularly relevant to your audience?
 For example, if I am looking at ad agencies who are the programmatic advertising space I will use keywords related to the programmatic ecosystem such as RTB, real-time bidding, programmatic advertising, ad exchanges, Adexchanger, Pubmatic, MediaMath, The Trade Desk and many other.

 In this list there are a number of different types of businesses that make up the programmatic ecosystem.
 So for business to business targeting think about the ecosystem and the companies in that ecosystem.

 Step Two – Think About Your Users Digital Footprint